 Big Cat Public Safety Act

 With regulations costing taxpayers millions of dollars, it does not relieve the animals of their suffering.
 The USDA regulations are not ensuring safety and animal welfare, and does not help to provide funding for the rescue of animals from abusive and neglectful situations.
 The only way to truly help exotic animals from ending up in the wrong situation is to ban all private ownership federally in the United States.
-Below is the description of H.R.
-1818 or the Big Cat Public Safety Act, its purpose, and what would be solved if it is to pass.
+Below is the description of the Big Cat Public Safety Act, its purpose, and what would be solved if it is to pass.

 As an amendment to the Captive Wildlife Safety Act, the Big Cat Public Safety Act will help put an end to exploitation and backyard breeding of big cats in the United States.
 If this bill is passed, it will end the legal private possession of big cats federally.
 Key provisions of this Act end private ownership and breeding of big cats and limit exceptions of this rule.